Axcel-Designs/REACT_tasks/react_task_01/README.md

-# KodeCamp React Task 01
+# React Task 01
-This is the first task for the KodeCamp React course.
+This is the first task for the React course.
 ## Task Description
 ```
 Create a react application and name it react-task-one